 — Michael Gamble (@GambleMike) August 1, 2014

 After several fanboy-ish moments of drooling over the pretty Mako, we’re left to wonder what the described purpose of the Mako means for the overall gameplay of the new game.
 We can’t expect to resume the galaxy saving mantle of the original trilogy, but the exploration factor and lack of combat kit makes me wonder how different this game will end up being from its predecessors.
 One thing that doesn’t seem to be changing, however, is the race of the main character.
-All character art on display in the panel was very much human oriented – although there was Gamble was edgy about the possibility of other controllable characters.
+All character art on display in the panel was very much human oriented – although Gamble was edgy about the possibility of other controllable characters.

 Without a confirmed timeline or location it’s hard to predict much more about the game from the facts pulled out from this panel.
 One notable detail learnt from this panel is the developers aim to provide the player with familiar things, although it wasn’t really stated what these would be.
 It does hint that the player could be returning to planets visited in the original trilogy, or even interacting with alien races with a longer life span than the average Commander Shepard – but it is hard to say this is anything other than speculation, as this information was only earned on the back of a fan asking to see more of Aria T’Loak.